 Now that we’ve gone over how Switzerland protects your personal data, let’s look at a few countries that treat data protection like an unwanted stepchild.

 First up is the United States.
 The U.S. has a knack for pushing privacy-invading legislation through Congress using clever acronyms, like the Freedom Act and the Patriot Act.
 After all, something called the “Patriot Act” must be good for Americans, right?
-These laws give U.S. government agencies broad surveillance powers over its citizens, including U.S.-based companies and their data subjects.
+The U.S. data privacy laws give government agencies broad surveillance powers over its citizens, including U.S.-based companies and their data subjects.

 A Swiss company like pCloud will definitely take better care of your personal data than a U.S.-based one, like Dropbox (you can see how the two compare in our pCloud vs Dropbox article).